 Experience the Middle Ages

-The Golden Age is visible in many places in Noordwijk.
-In the seventeenth century, rope-making workshops were established in dozens of locations in the village to supply ropes for the fleet of the Dutch east India Company and local fishing boats.
-The last rope maker disappeared from Douzastraat in the twentieth century.
-The entrance gate to the business is still a reminder of this era.
+The traces of the Golden Age are visible in many places in Noordwijk.
+In the seventeenth century, rope-making workshops were established in dozens of locations in the village to supply ropes for the fleet of the Dutch East India Company (VOC) and local fishing vessels.
+The last rope-making workshop disappeared from Douzastraat in the twentieth century, but the entrance gate to the former company still serves as a reminder of this era.
 Additionally, wealthy merchants and administrators built their homes along Voorstraat.

-The Golden Age left more traces behind in the church.
-In the tower there hangs a church bell dating back to 1672 made by the Hemony Brothers of Amsterdam.
-At the time they cast the best and most expensive bells in the world.
-Their bells hang in many famous churches, including the Westerkerk in Amsterdam.
+The Golden Age also left its mark in the church.
+For example, the church tower houses a bell dating back to 1672, crafted by the Hemony brothers from Amsterdam.
+During that time, they produced the finest and most expensive bells in the world.
+Many famous churches still feature their bells, like the Westerkerk in Amsterdam.

 The famous Hemony bell came close to disappearing during World War II when the German occupiers intended to melt it down to use it for war purposes.
-Curious about the strange story of how this bell survived the Second World War?
-Climb the tower on Saturday afternoon (April to October) with one of the guides.
-They will tell you this and lots more worth knowing during the exciting trip, which offers views as far as Amsterdam and Rotterdam.
+Curious about the bizarre story of how this bell survived the war?
+Climb the tower, usually on Saturday afternoons (from April to October), guided by one of the local guides.
+They will share this intriguing tale and many other interesting facts during the exciting journey with views stretching up to Amsterdam and Rotterdam.